 Whilst the Academy is over-subscribed, risks to revenue funding from a falling roll are small.
-However, the reduction in post 16 funding levels, the freeze on the Government's overall education budget, changes in funding arrangements for High Needs and increasing employment and premises costs mean that budgets will be increasingly tight in coming years.
+However, the freeze on the Government's overall education budget, changes in funding arrangements from the new National Funding Formula including funding for High Needs and increasing employment and premises costs mean that budgets will continue to be increasingly tight in coming years.